ephsmith/python-book/docs/about.md

 When in doubt about language features, one can always reference the [official documentation](https://docs.python.org) and select the correct version from the dropdown.

+## Feedback
+There is a feedback widget at the bottom of every page.
+If you experience an issue, simply click the :material-emoticon-sad-outline: and then click the feedback link.
+You'll be directed to a pre-filled GitHub issue where you can efficiently describe the issue.